fauu/Kamite/README.md

 Given the above configuration, launching normally shows `deepl`, `jpdb`, and `googleImages` lookups, whereas launching with `--profile=no-translations` shows only `googleImages` lookup.

+#### Combined profile (multiple extra config files)

+Several extra config files can be loaded at once.
+To achieve that, specify multiple profile IDs with the `--profile` launch option, separating them by commas, e.g., `--profile=first-profile,second-profile`.
+The values from the leftmost profile’s config file will have the highest precedence.

 ## Style customization